ysndr/MSc-Thesis/chapter/evaluation.md

 In effect, a language server like NLS, where each change notification contains the entire latest document, may skip the processing of changes.
 In practice, NLS could skip such queue items if a more recent version of the file is notified later in the queue.
 The queue size can also be influenced by reducing the processing time.
-Other language servers such as the rust-analyzer [@rust-analyzer] chose to process documents lazily.
+Other language servers such as the rust-analyzer [@therustprogramminglanguageBringingGreatIDE] chose to process documents lazily.
 Update requests incrementally change an internal model which other requests use as a basis to invoke targeted analysis, resolve elements and more.
 The entire model is based on in incremental computation model which automates memorization of requests.
 This method however requires rust-analyzer to reimplement core components of rust to support incrementally.